A-Labs: How our students helped Downer improve efficiency

-The company is also proficient in using analytics in its daily operations, and its Road Services business partners with Melbourne Business School to host Master of Business Analytics students on Analytics Labs, or A-Labs, to gain practical experience by helping to solve business problems.
+The company is also proficient in using analytics in its daily operations, and its Road Services business partners with Melbourne Business School to host Full-time Master of Business Analytics students on Analytics Labs, or A-Labs, to gain practical experience by helping to solve business problems.

 The challenge for the 2021 A-Lab team – consisting of myself, Imalka Rangala and Venkatesh Vijayaraghavan – was to work with Downer's Road Services team to optimise the way pavement materials are produced and delivered to job sites each day.

 I benefited greatly from the A-Lab experience, as it helped me get a taste of working as a data professional.
 As well as having the opportunity to apply classroom knowledge in solving real-world problems, I also got experience in stakeholder management and communicating my ideas clearly to people without a strong technical background.

 A key operation of Downer's Road Services team is to schedule trucks throughout the day to pick up the required asphalt mix manufactured at their asphalt plants and deliver them to specific job sites.
 The company operates with human allocators who develop schedules through extensive discussions with multiple parties involved in the process, and the outcomes usually rely heavily on their experience.